English BA Degree

 - Enhance your English major with additional courses in education that will prepare you to teach English in elementary schools or high schools.

-Graduates of the UT Tyler bachelor of arts in English program go on to such diverse employment opportunities as: Brookshire Grocery Human Resources Department; Japanese Assistant Teacher Program; grant-funding agent; and teaching in school districts throughout Texas and beyond.
+Graduates of the UT Tyler bachelor of arts in English program go on to such diverse employment opportunities as: Brookshire Grocery Human Resources Department; Japanese Assistant Teacher Program; working as grant-funding agents; and teaching in school districts throughout Texas and beyond.

 Other graduates have pursued master’s degrees in English at UT Tyler and other institutions or entered law school.